karlotness/nn-benchmark/README.md

 ```

 In order to generate new data for the Navier-Stokes system, you must
-also build a copy of PolyFEM In a separate directory, clone the
+also build a copy of PolyFEM.
+In a separate directory, clone the
 [PolyFEM repository][polyfem].
 To build it you will need a recent C++
 compiler, CMake, a suitable build backend (such as Make), and a copy
 of [Intel's MKL][mkl].
 Once these are installed, in the copy of the
-PolyFEM repository you cloned above run:
+PolyFEM repository you cloned above, run:
 ```console
 $ mkdir build
 $ cd build